Anyolite/anyolite/README.md

 * [X] Fixed config file parsing
 * [X] Fixed generic argument parsing for regular arguments
 * [X] Fixed error when converting some generics with default arguments
-* [ ] Maybe fix or at least warn of abstract structs
+* [ ] Default arguments for certain regular arguments were not processed correctly

 ### Version 1.0.0